A Visit to Anthony: Plot

-Ren and Stimpy are again Yugoslavian entertainers and the stars of their eponymous children's television series; they had returned to their old home, a less sophisticated area in Hollywood, Yugoslavia when they receive fan mail from a boy named Anthony.
-They don their costumes and swim across the Atlantic Ocean to the United States.
+Ren and Stimpy are revealed to live in Hollywood, Yugoslavia when they receive a letter from an American boy named Anthony.
+They donate their costumes and swim across the Atlantic Ocean to the United States.

 Anthony and his mother meet Ren and Stimpy.
 His mother approves of their presence but is not so sure about his father.
-The duo go into Anthony's room, where he had stored a large collection of memorabilia of the series.
+The duo go into Anthony's room, where he had stored a large collection of the merchandise of the series.
 He asks them to make their eyes bulge out, a common visual gag in the series, which they explain to be a practical effect; Anthony almost suffers a panic attack from disbelief but Ren manages to do so by sticking his finger into his navel, achieving the same effect.
 Anthony succeeds, but Stimpy accidentally blows up his nose instead.

 At night, they go to sleep at Anthony's room.
-He wakes up to go to the toilet, only to find the duo inside; he has a panic attack from disbelief as he could not believe cartoon characters use the toilet.
-Anthony's mother asks them to go away to avoid notifying Anthony's father, who immediately appears.
+He wakes up to go to the toilet, only to find the duo inside; he has a panic attack again as he could not believe cartoon characters use the toilet.
+Anthony's mother asks them to go away to avoid notifying Anthony's angry father, who immediately appears.
 A stern but ultimately caring figure, he demands the duo not to frighten or harm his son, to which they agree.

 Anthony and the duo go out to play, only for Ren to be hit by a football by the school bully Victor.
 Despite being a fan of the show, he beats up the trio with ease before returning to his father's car.
 Victor's father is a similarly violent and unempathetic figure; both smoke cigars while driving away.

 Ren and Stimpy wake up to find Anthony hyperventilating and unconscious.
 They realize what will happen to them if his father sees them, who immediately appears; he prays to God for his son's safety and demands Ren and Stimpy to meet him at the house.
 After he puts Anthony, who turns out to be fine, to bed, Anthony's father approaches Ren and Stimpy menacingly and gives them an intimidating lecture, which involved showing them his hands, hard and lumpy from years of hard work, and intimidating them with a "joke".
-Despite what seemed like an attempt to traumatize and threaten death on the duo, it turns out to be a misunderstanding, where he was merely offended by the duo's intrusion, while also being interested by how the duo move.
+Despite what seemed like an attempt to harm the duo, it turns out to be a misunderstanding, where he was merely offended by the duo's intrusion, while also being interested by how the duo move.
 Stimpy spits a hairball on Ren, which Anthony's father finds humorous, alongside Anthony and his mother.
 The family enjoy a wholesome moment bonding while watching this gruesome act, while Anthony's father finally accepts the duo's presence.
 Ren and Stimpy are confused by the bizarre experience, ending the episode.